 Vacation and Elective Scholarships offer an early taste of life in research.
 There are a number of national funding bodies that award both Vacation and Elective Studentships.

-These schemes give students the chance to work full time on their own research project for a period over their holidays providing undergraduates with a glimpse of life in a research environment.
+These schemes give students the chance to work full time on their own research project for a period of 8 weeks over their holidays providing undergraduates with a glimpse of life in a research environment.
 The experience can be very rewarding, enabling students to sample the joys and frustrations of research.

-Students will be expected to contact a supervisor and submit a joint application.
+Students will be expected to contact a supervisor and submit an application.
 Host supervisors can either be members of the University of Birmingham or from another institution.

-The applications will be assessed and awarded by the Clinical Academic Training Operation Group.
+The applications will be assessed and awarded by a panel of senior staff with knowledge of both the programme and the students.
 Preference will be given to research projects with a clearly defined objective, achievable in the time available, and those which give the student scope for thought and initiative.
 However the criteria by which the grants will be awarded will be flexible to encourage all forms of research.

 Students from both the 5 year MBChB and the graduate entry MBChB course will be eligible to apply for the grant.

 The deadline for applications for 2020 is Monday 6th April 2020.